tournepivoine/shinpokered-fr/README.md

 - Changed border block on route 16 to water to make it consistent with route 17
 - Changed border block in cerulean city to field to make it consistent with route 5
 - Fixed reading the route 16 sign from the other side on route 17
+- Gamma shader is now 23% faster thanks to optimizations by easyaspi314

 #Bugfixes: